opus1993/pubrepo/content/post/EDA/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-20-1.png" width="672" />

-For small datasets, a combination `GGally` visualization can be built to illustrate all of the pairwise relationships.
-Unfortunately, the graphic that looks reasonable with only three variables is not so useful with more, particularly for non-technical audiences.
+For small datasets, a combination `GGally` ggpairs() visualization illustrates pairwise relationships.
+Unfortunately, the graphic that looks reasonable with only three variables can be overwhelming with more, particularly for non-technical audiences.

 ``` r
 GGally::ggpairs(data = penguins,